gwendall/textplayer/README.md

 ##Options

-You can customize the behavior of your text with custom buttons, delays between each character typed and a flashing:
+You can customize the behavior of your text with custom buttons, delays between each character typed and a flashing cursor (in progress):

 ``` js
 $(".foobar").textplayer({